jostylr/role-dnd-hybrid/src/data.md

 ## Using Magic

+All magic has one roll to make sure it is cast successfully and how many extra MP can be spent on it to enhance.

+Basically, there is a knowledge skill for each domain.
+When casting a spell, roll that and that is the knowledge competency.
+Subtract the following depending on the core level of the spell:

+    0, 1, 2, 3, 4, 5, 6, 7, 8
+    3,06,08,11,15,18,22,25,30

+So if one rolls a total of 10 when casting a level 2 spell, that succeeds as 10>8 and there are 10-8=3 extra MP that can be spent on the spell, in addition to the basic 2 MP for a second level spell.

+Some spells directly target creatures.

 Rethinking spells and such.
 New idea.
 Two skills to use: 1) power usage.
 This is what is rolled to determine damage, etc. 2) Knowledge use.
 This is rolled to see if succeed in casting.
 Each level for success should be such that it is